 King, P. and Steiner, R. (eds.)
 1992.
 The Freud/Klein Controversies 1941-45.
 New Library of Psychoanalysis, Routledge.

-Following the arrival in England of Freud, Anna Freud and some of their Viennese colleagues in 1938 and the death of Freud in 1939, the radical theories of Melanie Klein were the subject of prolonged controversy and fierce debate within the British Psychoanalytical Society.
-In the midst of, or as a result of, the personal animosities and political manoeuvrings, important intellectual contributions were made, and practical decisions taken, which were to affect the development of psychoanalysis down to the present day.
+Following the arrival in England in 1938 of Sigmund and Anna Freud, and some of their Viennese colleagues, and then Freud's death in 1939, Klein's radical theories were the subject of controversy and fierce debate within the British Psychoanalytical Society.
+In the midst of personal animosities and political manoeuvrings, important intellectual contributions were made, and practical decisions taken, which were to affect the development of psychoanalysis up to the present day.
 The Freud-Klein Controversies 1941-45 offers the first complete record of the debate, including all relevant papers and correspondence, based on previously closed archive material.

 Klein, M., Heimann, P., Isaacs, S. and Rivière, J. Developments in Psychoanalysis.
 1952 (also in Karnac Maresfield Reprints, 1985.)